pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 The SDK feature you are looking for to trigger the security-wallet and start the device-binding is the ``` walletProvisioning.launch( activationCode ) ```.

->
-> **Managing the multi-channel capability**
->
-> - If the on-boarding process started on the web, the Activation Code can be displayed on a regular webpage so that it can be scanned from your mobile app.
-> - If the on-boarding process started on your mobile app, the Activation Code does not need to be shown to your prospect : you can feed it directly to our SDK in the background.
->

 Here is the payload you'll get from our callback type 35 :

 ```json